adparlor/conduit/README.md

 ## Frontend Setup

 We use Handlebars for templating.
 In order to precompile these templates, along with all sass files, we use Gulp.
-The package.json file is set-up so you should be able to install both these packages by running
+The package.json file is set-up so you should be able to install both these packages by switching to the /www directory and running

 ```sh
 $ npm install